 The specific types of specialized insurance required will depend on the LLC’s operations, industry, and risk profile.
 For example, an LLC that operates in the technology sector may need more extensive cyber liability coverage.
 In contrast, one in the construction industry may need additional coverage for equipment and vehicles.

 Again, working with an experienced insurance agent or broker can help non-resident LLCs identify their specific risks and ensure they have the appropriate insurance coverage to protect against them.
-For more information on insurance and risk management for non-resident LLCs, see our step-by-step guide to forming an llc as a non-resident.
+For more information on insurance and risk management for non-resident LLCs, see our step-by-step guide to forming an LLC as a non-resident.

 Risk Management for Non-Resident LLCs